 - NOTICE: If you are not sure if the component is steel or contains magnesium or aluminum, contact Technical Support at Lycoming Engines at the phone numbers in the front of this manual. - A. Put the component fully immersed in mineral spirits or equivalent in a bath tank. - NOTICE: For small steel parts, cold dip tanks or a closed tank system can be used with NALCO 1704. - B. Remove the component from the bath tank. - C. Remove any remaining soft carbon (dirt or sludge) from the component with a lint-free wipe. - D. Apply a spray coating of preservative oil on the component to prevent corrosion. - E. If the component is not be installed immediately, put the component in a sealed plastic bag to prevent the oil from drying out. - 14.
-Spark Plug Cleaning - A. Remove the spark plug as per the "Spark Plug Removal" procedure in Chapter 74-20. - B. Refer to spark plug manufacturer's cleaning instructions. - C. Clean the ignition lead, cable ends, spark plug walls, and ceramic of the spark plugs (new or reused) as per the spark plug manufacturer's instructions. - D. Wipe the spark plug lead connector clean using a lint-free cloth moistened with Methyl-Ethyl-Ketone (MEK), acetone, wood alcohol, naptha, or equivalent. - E. Remove all cleaning residue from the spark plug lead connector. - F. Install the spark plug as per the "Spark Plug Installation" procedure in Chapter 74-20. - 15.
-Lead Deposit Removal - A. Grit-blast (the component with lead deposits) with 17 grit walnut shells or equivalent at 35 to 45 psi (241 to 310 kPa).
-Refer to the section "Grit-Blast Media" and "Grit-Blast Procedure" in this chapter. - B. Remove all debris from the component to prevent problems caused by foreign object debris.

-16. Volcanic Ash Removal
+Spark Plug Cleaning - A. Remove the spark plug as per the "Spark Plug Removal" procedure in Chapter 74-20. - B. Refer to the spark plug manufacturer's cleaning instructions. - C. Clean the ignition lead, cable ends, spark plug walls, and ceramic of the spark plugs (new or reused) as per the spark plug manufacturer's instructions. - D. Wipe the spark plug lead connector clean using a lint-free cloth moistened with Methyl-Ethyl-Ketone (MEK), acetone, wood alcohol, naptha, or equivalent. - E. Remove all cleaning residue from the spark plug lead connector. - F. Install the spark plug as per the "Spark Plug Installation" procedure in Chapter 74-20. - 15.
+Lead Deposit Removal - A. Refer to the sections "Grit-Blast Media" and "Grit-Blast Procedure" in this chapter: - (1) If Non-Destructive Testing is not to be done on the component, grit-blast (the component with lead deposits) with 17 grit walnut shells or equivalent at 35 to 45 psi (241 to 310 kPa). - (2) If Non-Destructive Testing is to be done on the component, use a fine abrasive of 150-grit or finer. - B. Remove all debris from the component to prevent problems caused by foreign object debris. - 16.
+Volcanic Ash Removal